ROSbot 2 PRO - quick start

 /flash-firmware.py /root/firmware_mecanum.bin

-To launch basic ROSbot nodes, paste the following command in the ROSbot's terminal (depending on the OS images you use):
+To launch basic ROSbot nodes, paste the following command in the ROSbot's terminal:

 docker compose up -d ros-master rosbot